Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Introduction

-\paragraph{Contribution:} To overcome the downsides inherent in finite-dimensional subspaces embedding approaches, we treat the functional summary and privacy noise as truly infinite-dimensional.
-Concretely, our contributions can be summarized as follows: \begin{enumerate} \item We propose a $\epsilon$-DP mechanism by perturbing functional summaries with a stochastic process called the \textit{Independent Component Laplace Process} (ICLP), and name this mechanism as \textit{the ICLP mechanism}.
-It ensures a full path-level release rather than a finite grid of evaluating points.
-We establish the feasibility of the ICLP mechanism in a general separable Hilbert space, $\mbH$, by characterizing a subspace of $\mbH$ and show that the feasibility holds if and only if the difference of two functional summaries based on adjacent datasets reside in this subspace.
-We also show how the proposed mechanism applies to the space of the continuous functions, even though this space is not a Hilbert space.
+To overcome the downsides inherent in DP mechanisms that rely on finite-dimensional embedding, we introduce a mechanism that treats both the functional summary and the privacy noise as truly infinite-dimensional functional objects.
+Concretely, our contributions can be summarized as follows: \begin{enumerate} \item We propose an $\epsilon$-DP mechanism by perturbing functional summaries with a random element called the \textit{Independent Component Laplace Process} (ICLP) and name this mechanism \textit{the ICLP mechanism}.
+We establish the feasibility of the ICLP mechanism (meaning it can achieve DP) in an infinite-dimensional separable Hilbert space, $\mbH$, by characterizing a subspace of $\mbH$ and showing that the feasibility holds if and only if the difference between two functional summaries based on adjacent datasets resides in this subspace.
+We also show how the proposed mechanism applies to the space of continuous functions, even though this space is not a Hilbert space.

-\item We provide strategies based on regularization empirical risk minimization to obtain feasible functional summaries for the ICLP mechanism.
-We undercover the trade-off between regularization and privacy by showing that one can achieve $\epsilon$-DP with substantially less privacy error than the non-private error by slightly over-smoothing the summaries.
-We demonstrate the proposed mechanism for the mean function protection problem and show it can go beyond classic functional data settings, as it is also applicable to the realm of more classic non-parametric smoothing problems like kernel density estimation.
+\item We provide strategies based on regularized empirical risk minimization (regularized ERM) to obtain qualified functional summaries for the ICLP mechanism.
+We uncover the role regularization plays in the trade-off between utility and privacy.
+Specifically, we show that one can achieve $\epsilon$-DP with a matching order (or even a lower order) of privacy error as the estimation error by slightly oversmoothing the functional summaries in the functional mean protection problem.
+We also show that the application can go beyond classic functional data settings, as it is also applicable to the realm of more classic non-parametric smoothing problems like kernel density estimation.